George Veditz

-George William Veditz (August 13, 1861 – March 12, 1937) was a former president of National Association of the Deaf of the United States and one of the first people to film American Sign Language.
+George William Veditz (August 13, 1861 – March 12, 1937) was an American educator, filmmaker, and activist who served as the seventh President of the National Association of the Deaf from 1904 to 1910.
+He is remembered as one of the most ardent and visible advocates of American Sign Language (ASL) and was one of the first people to film ASL.
+His 1913 film "Preservation of the Sign Language" was added to the National Film Registry in 2010.

-Life

 Early life

-Veditz was born to German immigrant parents and was enrolled in Zion School in Baltimore, a bilingual school, at age five.
-He became fluent in both German and English before losing his hearing at age 8 due to scarlet fever.
+George William Veditz was born in Baltimore to German immigrant parents.
+He was enrolled at Zion School, a bilingual school, at age five.
+He became fluent in both German and English before losing his hearing at age eight due to scarlet fever.
 After initially being educated by a private instructor, he entered the Maryland School for the Deaf in 1875.
-Following his graduation, he attended Gallaudet College, where he studied to be a teacher.
-During Veditz's time as a student, the college was known as the "National Deaf-Mute College" at the Columbia Institution for the Deaf.
-In 1893, it was renamed Gallaudet College, then later became Gallaudet University in 1986.
+From 1880 to 1884 he attended the National Deaf-Mute College (now Gallaudet University), graduating as class valedictorian.

-Career as a teacher
+Career

+Teaching

-Following his graduation from Gallaudet in 1884, Veditz began to work as a teacher at the Maryland School for the Deaf.
-The next year, in 1885, he accepted a new position at the Colorado School for the Deaf, where he worked as a teacher for seventeen years.
-While in Colorado, he maintained his ties with his alma mater in Maryland, serving as a leader of its alumni association, and providing the foundation for what would become the Maryland Association of the Deaf.
+Following his graduation from the National College, Veditz returned to the Maryland School for the Deaf as a teacher.
+The next year, in 1885, he accepted a teaching position at the Colorado School for the Deaf, where he worked for seventeen years.
+While in Colorado, he maintained ties with the Maryland School, serving as a leader of its alumni association, and providing the foundation for what would become the Maryland Association of the Deaf.

-President of National Association of the Deaf
+President of the National Association of the Deaf

-In 1904, Veditz was elected president of the National Association of the Deaf of the United States (NAD) and was re-elected in 1907.
-Its greatest preoccupation was the preservation of sign language, which he saw as being threatened by the advancement of the oralist proposals in schools.
-During this time, cinema gained popularity, and Veditz dedicated the NAD to gather money to finance recordings of speeches in sign language.
+In 1904, Veditz was elected president of the National Association of the Deaf (NAD) and was re-elected in 1907.
+While President, his greatest preoccupation was the preservation of ASL, which he saw as being threatened by the advancement of the Oralism in schools.
+During this time, cinema gained popularity, and Veditz dedicated the NAD to raising money to finance recordings of speeches in sign language.